somesh-mesh/somesh-mesh/README.md

 [![GitHub followers](https://img.shields.io/github/followers/somesh-mesh?label=Follow&style=social)](https://github.com/somesh-mesh)
 [![GitHub commits](https://img.shields.io/github/commit-activity/y/somesh-mesh/somesh-mesh?style=social)](https://github.com/somesh-mesh)

 Welcome to my GitHub profile!

+fun main() {
+    // Define the name and about details val name = "Somesh Meshram"
-I'm an Android and Flutter developer who dives into new technologies like a kid in a candy store—because who doesn't love spending weekends debugging?
+    val about = "I'm an Android and Flutter developer who dives into new technologies like a kid in a candy store—because who doesn't love spending weekends debugging?
 I’m always eager to learn, currently exploring the MERN stack, because why not add more to the plate?
-I love contributing to open-source projects; it's like unpaid overtime with the bonus of internet strangers critiquing your code.
+I love contributing to open-source projects; it's like unpaid overtime with the bonus of internet strangers critiquing your code."

+    // Print the name and about details println("Name: $name")
+    println("About: $about")
+}

 ## 🚀 About Me